thisHermit/nlp_project/README.md

 Notes:

 - \*_These metrics for the baseline were observed after attempting to confirm and reproduce the final results.
-The initial recording of these metrics were 82.1% accuracy and 0.069 mcc._
+The initial recording of these metrics were 82.1% accuracy and 0.069 mcc but they are not longer reproducible._

 > Discuss your results, observations, correlations, etc.